BenjaminRCooper/stratobooster/site/content/_index.md

     name: Andrew Dunn
   - about: >-
       Ben is a co-founder of StratoBooster Ltd and graduate with a 1st Class (Hons) in Aerospace Engineering degree from Teesside University.
-Ben also works as a student ambassador for the university and has volunteered as a PASS (Peer Assisted Study Session) Leader, assisting engineering students, at Teesside University, with their learning.
-For the past two years, Ben has been serving in the Royal Auxiliary Air Force as an RAF policeman, which involves air platform and operational security as well as ceremonial duties.
+For the past three years, Ben has been serving in the Royal Auxiliary Air Force as an RAF policeman, which involves air platform and operational security as well as ceremonial duties.
     avatar: /img/65136856_350570705548137_1466361384575959040_n.jpg
     name: Ben Massey
 whyStrato: